yonatantussa/haven/README.md

 Implementing additional features such as:
 Enhanced verification and security of user information.
 A rating system for shelters and hosts.
-Expanding the platform to include more regions affected by disasters.

 ## 📸 Demo
 <img width="1680" alt="Screenshot 2024-09-29 at 7 12 04 AM" src="https://github.com/user-attachments/assets/707ef2c0-ab7e-4b25-8411-80f972e19dda">